mHealthTechnologies/mHealthDroid/README.md

 #### Guidelines

-The manner of using any of the guidelines modules is slightly dierent.
+The manner of using any of the guidelines modules is slightly different.
 First, it is necessary to obtain an instance of the class which will be used and once this is done, just use its functions.